Rush hour: Canada

-Kelowna's Harvey Avenue is served also by HOV lanes, although residents have criticized their existence as redundant and unneeded because of Kelowna's population.
-The City of Kelowna has since reduced their times from all day, every day, to 7am-7pm, Monday to Friday.
-Rush hour is usually from 7am-9am, as well as 3pm-5pm.
+Kelowna's Harvey Avenue is served also by HOV lanes.

 China

 China is home to some of the busiest subway networks in the world.
 Despite aggressive expansion of rapid transit networks in the past decade, rapid urban population growth has put heavy demand on urban transport.
 Some systems routinely restrict station entrances and transfer passages to prevent the network from being overwhelmed.
 For example, 96 subway stations in the Beijing Subway have entry restrictions at some point of the day.
 The Guangzhou Metro has 51 stations with passenger flow restrictions.

 Colombia

 In the pico y placa (peak and license plate) program in Bogotá, drivers of non-commercial automobiles are prevented from driving them during rush hours on certain days of the week.
 The vehicles barred each day are determined by the last digit of their license plate.
 The measure is mandatory and those who break it are penalized.
 The digits banned each day are rotated every year.